paritytech/ahm-dryrun/README.md

 # Just commands

 We envision interaction with ahm-dryrun mainly using a set of `just` commands.
-Replacing any paths you want to customise in the `.env` file.
+You can adjust AHM dry-run to your needs using `.env` config file.

-You can run AHM for Polkadot using `just ahm polkadot` or substitute the runtime with a custom one by updating submodules to your branches/commits.
-There are many things you can do with it but you should not need anything other than these two at first.
-In case you want to contribute directly to the codebase, see Code Contribution section towards the end of the page.
+You can run AHM for Polkadot using `just ahm polkadot` or substitute the runtime with a custom one by updating submodules to point to your branches/commits.
+There are many things you can do with `just` but, at first, you should not need anything other than these two.
+In case you want to contribute directly to the codebase, see Code Contribution section towards the end of this page.

 ## Updating submodules